JamesXYu/TRA_3Dradiation/README.md

 A web-based application for creating and analyzing 3D radiation scenarios.
 Upload floor plans, place radiation sources and receivers, and calculate heat flux distributions with interactive 3D visualization.

+##Disclaimer
+This tool is for professional use within OFR Consultants.
+Results are for design guidance only and must be verified by a qualified fire engineer.
+James Yu accepts no liability for any loss or error arising from its use.

 ## 🚀 Quick Start

 1. **Upload Floor Plan**: Click "Upload Image" to add a reference floor plan